starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/index.rst

 StarkNet is a permissionless, decentralized ZK-Rollup operating as an L2 network over Ethereum.
 StarkNet allows any dApp to achieve unlimited scale for its computation -- without compromising Ethereum's composability and security.

-StarkNet Alpha, the Mainnet release candidate is currently deployed.
+StarkNet Alpha, the Mainnet release candidate, is currently deployed.

 This tutorial walks you through writing and deploying a StarkNet contract.